 To conclude, Test automation experts will remain strong as technical professionals and yet the standard redundant part of test automation (sounds familiar? – history repeats) may get merged with the group testing.

 About Author – Gunasekaran Veerapillai (Guna) worked as Test Project Manager in Think soft, HCL Technologies and Covansys (CSC).
 Currently, he is working as Competency Head in Wipro Technologies Testing Services.
 With 30+ years of experience in Banking Industry and IT, Guna is specialized in Test Portfolio assessments, Test process assessments and Automation assessments for many BFSI clients.

 Guna has co-authored a book called Software Testing and Continuous Quality Improvement Third Edition, along with Bill Lewis.
 He also presents papers on International Software Quality conferences conducted by QAI.

 Over to you

 Do you work or want to work on Test automation?
-You must be facing some challenges in implementing automation framework.
-Please do not hesitate to put your queries in comments below.
-I'll make sure to get those addressed from the Guna.
+You must be facing some challenges in implementing the automation framework.
+Please do not hesitate to put your queries in the comments below.
+I’ll make sure to get those addressed from the Guna.